PrismarineJS/prismarine-contribute/info.md

 |-|-|
 | mineflayer                | Ceating Minecraft Java Edition bots
 | node-minecraft-data (npm: minecraft-data) | Exposes data inside the language-agnostic PrismarineJS/minecraft-data repo
-| prismarine-nbt            | Exposes methods to convert binary NBT data to JavaScript objects and vice versa
 | prismarine-biome          | Exposes Biome class that can be instantiated to query biome information such as temperature
 | prismarine-block          | Exposes Block class to represent a block in the world.
 Can be used to query information such as block break time.
 | prismarine-item           | Exposes Item class to represent a Minecraft item.
 Can be used to query information such as item name